nite-stocker/python-cli-editable-install/README.md

-# Python CLI project setup with pip and `pyproject.toml`
+# Python CLI project packaging with `pyproject.toml`

-This guide walks through creating a minimal, standards-compliant Python CLI tool using `pip`, `pyproject.toml`, and VS Code.
-The project installs in editable mode (`pip install -e .`), allowing the CLI to run globally during development without needing to rebuild.
+This guide walks through creating a minimal, standards-compliant Python command-line (CLI) script package with `pyproject.toml`.
+The project installs in editable mode, allowing the script to run globally during development without needing to rebuild.

-It follows modern Python packaging practices (PEPs 517, 518, 621, 660) and serves as a reusable scaffold for future CLI tools.
+The project follows modern Python packaging practices (PEPs 517, 518, 621, 660) and serves as a reusable scaffold for future CLI tools.

-Based on the [Real Python YouTube tutorial](https://www.youtube.com/watch?v=v6tALyc4C10) and [Real Python packaging course](https://realpython.com/courses/packaging-with-pyproject-toml/).
+Based on: [Packaging Your Python Code With pyproject.toml](https://www.youtube.com/watch?v=v6tALyc4C10) course by Real Python.

 ## Why use this pattern